 The fetches-per-server quota is dynamically adjusted in response to detected congestion.
 As queries are sent to a server and either are answered or time out, an exponentially weighted moving average is calculated of the ratio of timeouts to responses.
-If the current average timeout ratio rises above a "high" threshold, then fetches-per-server is increased.
+If the current average timeout ratio rises above a "high" threshold, then fetches-per-server is reduced for that server.
+If the timeout ratio drops below a "low" threshold, then fetches-per-server is increased.
 The fetch-quota-params options can be used to adjust the parameters for this calculation.